 As well as helping tourists access more of Britain through enjoyable, environmentally friendly means, tourism by rail makes a growing and vital contribution to local economies.
 Rail usage in this sector has increased by 30% over the last ten years, with approximately three million annual visitors using the train as part of their trip, adding £510m to the UK economy.

-Scenic Rail Britain is being launched through activities at train stations around the country by the Association of Community Rail Partnerships, main partner the Devon and Cornwall Rail Partnership and other community rail partnerships taking part in its annual ‘Community Rail in the City’ event.
-The event will reach thousands of commuters with information on Scenic Rail Britain, and on some of Britain’s most scenic community railway lines.
-This includes:
+The campaign was launched through activities at train stations around the country by the Association of Community Rail Partnerships, main partner the Devon and Cornwall Rail Partnership and other community rail partnerships taking part in its annual ‘Community Rail in the City’ event.
+The event reached thousands of commuters with information on Scenic Rail Britain, and on some of Britain’s most scenic community railway lines.
+These included:

-- Association of Community Rail Partnerships and the Poacher Line at Kings Cross 6am-7.00pm, promoting Scenic Rail Britain and encouraging people to explore historic Lincolnshire by rail;
+- Association of Community Rail Partnerships and the Poacher Line at Kings Cross, promoting Scenic Rail Britain and encouraging people to explore historic Lincolnshire by rail;

-- Devon and Cornwall Rail Partnership at Paddington 6am-7.00pm, using Poldark to encourage people to visit Cornwall and explore the Duchy by train and other public transport.
+- Devon and Cornwall Rail Partnership at Paddington, using Poldark to encourage people to visit Cornwall and explore the Duchy by train and other public transport.

-- Barton to Cleethorpes and Yorkshire Coast Community Rail Partnerships at Manchester Piccadilly 10am-3.00pm, encouraging visitors to travel by rail to the UK City of Culture 2017 and explore the area further;
+- Barton to Cleethorpes and Yorkshire Coast Community Rail Partnerships at Manchester Piccadilly, encouraging visitors to travel by rail to the UK City of Culture 2017 and explore the area further.

-- Wales and Borders community rail partnerships, with the Abbey Line community rail partnership (Watford–St Albans) and Marston Vale community rail partnership (Bletchley–Bedford), at Birmingham New Street 10am-3.00pm, raising awareness of what there is to see and do within easy access of their lines;
+- Wales and Borders community rail partnerships, with the Abbey Line community rail partnership (Watford–St Albans) and Marston Vale community rail partnership (Bletchley–Bedford), at Birmingham New Street, raising awareness of what there is to see and do within easy access of their lines.

-- Penistone Line Community Rail Partnership (Huddersfield-Sheffield) at Leeds Station 10am-3.00pm, promoting travel along their scenic and historic railway lines;
+- Penistone Line Community Rail Partnership (Huddersfield-Sheffield) at Leeds Station, promoting travel along their scenic and historic railway lines.

 Community rail partnerships work at grassroots level to engage local communities, help people to get the most from their railways, and promote rail as a key part of sustainable, healthy travel.